-Night-time and day-time temperatures in the Caribbean are set to increase as the Caribbean approaches its annual heat season which starts in May, with the exception of the Guianas.
-Tourism practitioners should expect an increase in demand for cooling/hydration services (e.g. AC use and drinking water) in the upcoming period as compared to the same period in the previous two years.
+Night-time and day-time temperatures in the Caribbean are forecast to warm up into May (high confidence) and will likely be warmer than in most recent years.
+At times, the heat may become uncomfortable across the region, especially in the event of heat waves which are relatively frequent during the month of May in Belize and Trinidad.
+Tourism practitioners should expect an increase in demand for cooling/hydration services (e.g. AC use and drinking water) and should advise their guests accordingly in the upcoming period.